 Mysterio's Suit and Spider-Man's "Night Monkey"suit looked really good, and Beck's Fish Bowl fit the costume well.

 Mysterio was by far my favorite character in the movie and indeed my favorite part of the film.
-I liked how they adapted the character's backstory to make him more linked with the MCU, though I still feel like it's lazy, as his motivations are driven solely by Tony Stark, hence there's little emotional stakes between the two.
+I can appreciate how they adapted the character's backstory to make him more linked with the MCU, though I still feel like it's lazy, as his motivations are driven solely by Tony Stark, hence there's little emotional stakes between the two.

 There was no Stan Lee Cameo, but I was surprised by a familiar face returning to play the same character again.
 JK Simmons as J. Jonah Jameson in the Mid Credit Scene after Mysterio villainizes Spider-Man using an Illusion.

 Mysterio was by far the most OP character in the film, and I still have doubts that he is actually dead, but rather it was part of his plan.
 Beck was a master strategist and tactician, and given he has the means to take down his opponent, he's a force to be reckoned with.

 Spider-Man became way more competent, taking down Stark Drones, and dodging automatic gunfire from dozens of them without even seeing the drones, simply amazing.